We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 1-800 Contacts sells:

 - Disposable contacts.
 These are meant to be replaced every day, every 2 weeks, and every month.
 They sell brands by four major manufacturers: Bausch + Lomb, Johnson & Johnson, CooperVision, and Alcon.

 1-800 Contacts doesn’t sell glasses on their main site.
 However, the company does own Liingo Eyewear, which primarily sells glasses.

 The cost will depend on what type of contacts you need, as well as whether you have vision insurance.

 We got a hold of a $10 coupon online, which brought our 2-box order to $96.
 That’s just about standard for that you might pay with other contact lens suppliers.
-In fact, it’s somewhat cheaper than what I’ve paid before for 90 days of contacts.

-Paying over $100 for contacts 4 times a year isn’t my favorite thing, but when you do the math, $1.06 per day for prescription contacts that won’t dry your eyes out from daily use could turn out to be a bargain.
+Paying over $100 for contacts 4 times a year may not sound ideal, but when you do the math, $1.06 per day for prescription contacts that won’t dry your eyes out from daily use could turn out to be a bargain.

 Notes on free shipping